shaun-stripe/config-spec/dep-retriever/README.md

 # Dependency Retriever

-If cljs.edn is to allow a `:dependencies` vector, it might make sense to have some build-tool agnostic way to retrieve them.
+If cljs.edn is to allow `:dependencies` and `:dev-dependencies` vectors, it might make sense to have some build-tool agnostic way to retrieve them.
 [Planck] and the [CLJS Quick Start] already rely on either of the following commands for downloading dependencies and resolving their classpath:

 ```
 $ lein classpath